 Finding solutions to the problems brought about by climate change requires going beyond scientific data.
 We must also consider the possibilities found within social and political institutions, economic systems, cultural practices, and the creative forces of art, literature, and design.
 The humanities and social sciences contribute to knowledge of how our changing climate impacts human lives and societies, and they play a vital role in building strategies for global climate resilience and adaptation.

-This SEA Semester includes a shore component in Woods Hole and a sailing research voyage roundtrip from Key West, FL.
-In Woods Hole, you'll develop your semester-long research project, review essential climate humanities literature, and design a plan for original field research.
-You’ll meet with experts to discuss a range of climate-related issues such as public health, coastal and urban resilience, environmental justice, clean energy, displaced communities, and national security.
-Dynamic interactive courses in oceanography, communication, and leadership will prepare you for the sailing phase of the program.
+Climate and Society Hawai’i features a six-week shore component in Woods Hole followed by six weeks of sailing through the Hawaiian Islands.
+In Woods Hole, home to world-renowned leaders in climate science, you will develop your semester-long research project, review essential climate humanities literature, and design a plan for original field research.
+You’ll meet with climate experts in the Woods Hole science community to discuss a range of climate related issues including public health, coastal and urban resilience, environmental justice, clean energy, and sustainable design.
+Dynamic interactive courses in oceanography, communication, and leadership will prepare you for the sailing and field research phase of the program.

 At the beginning of every SEA Semester program, up to 25 students from various institutions across the U.S. — and often the world — come together on SEA’s residential campus in Falmouth, Massachusetts, on scenic Cape Cod, just down the road from the village of Woods Hole, a world-renowned hub of oceanographic research and discovery.